mozbektr/Mehmet/README.md

 Analysis-1.csv (or any CSV file with the same format)

-How to Use
-PDF user guide: Standalone 3D Interactive Stress viewer.pdf
+How to Use: -->Standalone 3D Interactive Stress viewer.pdf

 Open v05.py in Python (requires standard Python libraries like pandas and plotly).